 'The Texas Chainsaw Massacre' (1974)

-While “The Texas Chainsaw Massacre” and its numerous sequels, prequels, reboots and remakes have nothing to really do with farming, it was one of the first films to inject murder and mayhem into an otherwise pastoral landscape populated by barns, lonely back roads, and fields that stretch on forever.
+While “The Texas Chainsaw Massacre” and its numerous sequels, prequels, reboots and remakes have nothing to really do with farming, it was one of the first films to inject murder and mayhem into an otherwise pastoral landscape populated by lonely back roads and fields that stretch on forever.
 And most importantly, much like “TCM” director Tobe Hooper later did with the suburban tract home in “Poltergeist,” this gritty 1974 shocker transformed the humble American farmhouse into a place of pure malevolence.
-Thanks to Leatherface and the rest of the deranged Sawyer clan, Texan farmhouses have never been quite the same.
+Texan farmhouses have never been quite the same.

-As for the actual farmhouse that the hugely influential — and pro-vegetarian — low-budget masterpiece was filmed in, the turn-of-the-century Victorian kit house was built atop Quick Hill in the now-bustling Austin suburb of Round Rock.
-In 1998, the home, in a serious state of decay, was deconstructed and painstakingly rebuilt and restored 60 miles west of its original site (now a massive planned development) on the grounds of the Antlers Hotel, a historic riverside resort compound in Llano County.
-Nowadays, the former “Chainsaw House” is home to the Grand Central Café, an eatery (formerly the Junction House and before that, Four Bears Restaurant) where popular nibbles on the human flesh-free menu include whisky shrimp dip and chicken fried steak.
+As for the actual farmhouse that the hugely influential — and pro-vegetarian — low-budget masterpiece was filmed in, the turn-of-the-century Victorian kit house was first built atop Quick Hill in the now-bustling Austin suburb of Round Rock.
+In 1998, the home, in a serious state of decay, was deconstructed and painstakingly rebuilt and restored 60 miles west of its original site on the grounds of the Antlers Hotel, a riverside resort compound in Llano County.
+Nowadays, the former “Chainsaw House” is home to the Grand Central Café, an eatery where popular nibbles on the menu include whisky shrimp dip and chicken fried steak.
 Upstairs in the Club Car Lounge, TCM-themed drink specials include Leatherface Lemonade.

 'The Wicker Man' (1973)

-Mystery, suspense, intrigue, maypole dancing.
-“The Wicker Man,” a British cult classic co-starring the late, great Christopher Lee in what he considered to be his best film, truly has it all.
+Mystery, intrigue, maypole dancing.
+“The Wicker Man,” a British cult classic co-starring the late Christopher Lee in what he considered to be his best film, truly has it all.

 Sergeant Howie, a prudish yet persistent officer with the Scotland Yard, is summoned to the remote island of Summerisle to investigate the disappearance of a young girl named Rowan Morrison.
 As Sgt.
 Howie soon discovers, the residents of Summerisle, an island reliant on an unlikely agricultural economy with apples serving as the main export, aren’t being entirely forthcoming about the circumstances surrounding Rowan's disappearance.
-And as it turns out, the folksy, friendly (maybe a bit too friendly) islanders are pagans — much to the horror of devoutly Christian Sgt.
-Howie — ruled by freewheeling agrarian and Cher impersonator Lord Summerisle.
-As a mortified Howie combs the island for any trace of Rowan, he uncovers a startling revelation: the island’s last apple harvest failed and the only way to appease the gods and to ensure successful future harvests is to offer up a sacrifice … a human sacrifice.
+And as it turns out, the islanders are pagans — much to the horror of devoutly Christian Sgt.
+Howie — ruled by freewheeling agrarian Lord Summerisle.
+As a mortified Howie combs the island for any trace of Rowan, he uncovers a startling revelation: the island’s last apple harvest failed and the only way to appease to ensure successful future harvests is to offer up a human sacrifice …

 (Shamefully) remade in 2008 with Nicholas Cage and an apiarian twist, the “Wicker Man" is weird, wicked and immensely entertaining.
 It’s the essential Halloween film.